Cirkit Designer Logo

 How to Use the Component in a Circuit

-1. Power Supply: Connect the VCC pin to a 3.3V power source and the GND pin to ground.
+1. Power Supply: Connect the VCC pin to a 3.3V or 5V power source (depending on the module version) and the GND pin to ground.

-2. SPI Communication: Connect the CS, RESET, DC/RS, SDI/MOSI, and SCK pins to the corresponding SPI pins on your microcontroller.
+2. SPI Communication: Connect the CS, RESET, DC, SDI/MOSI, and SCK pins to the corresponding SPI pins on your microcontroller.

-3. Backlight Control: Connect the LED pin to 3.3V for constant backlight or to a PWM pin for adjustable brightness.
+3. Backlight: Connect the LED pin to 3.3V or 5V for constant backlight.
+Optionally, use a PWM pin on your microcontroller to control brightness.

 Important Considerations and Best Practices

-• Library Support: Use well-documented libraries like Adafruit_ILI9341 to simplify development and avoid low-level driver implementation.
+• Library Support: Use well-supported libraries like Adafruit_GFX and Adafruit_ILI9341 for Arduino to simplify development.

 Example Code for Arduino UNO